About the Import Tool

 In the connector configuration screen, you will see the object and fields you've selected in the Import Tool.
 If you're not familiar with the Salesforce connector setup, you can read more about it here.

-If you selected two or more objects in the Import Tool, click the Edit icon for the second (and others) object.
+If you selected two or more objects in the Import Tool, click the Edit icon for the second (child) object.

-Next, set the correct value for the parent id of the specific object the child object should be linked to.
+Next, set the correct value for the parent id of the specific object the child object should be linked to in the Relationship section.

 Once you're done with this step, you can save and test your form.